 Technologies for GDR (general document recognition), analysis and routing are protected by a patent with the USPTO since 2005 (United States Patent and Trademark Office) under number 6 906 817.
+6,906,817.
 This technology represents a cornerstone of the company's automation solutions.
-In the period covering 2007, 2008 and 2009 Esker filed six new patents with the USPTO.
+In 2012 Esker filed three new patents with the USPTO.